Immortalise/Immortalise.github.io/_news/announcement_3.md

 related_posts: false
 ---

-DyVal is accepted by ICLR 2024 as a spotlight paper!
+[DyVal](https://openreview.net/pdf?id=gjfOL9z5Xr) is accepted by ICLR 2024 as a spotlight paper.